Tapad/sbt-docker-compose/README.md

     composeRemoveTempFileOnShutdown := // True if a Docker Compose should remove the post Custom Tag processed Compose File on shutdown.
 This defaults to True. dockerMachineName =: // If running on OSX the name of the Docker Machine Virtual machine being used.
 If not overridden it is set to 'default' dockerImageCreationPlugin =: // Specifies the sbt plugin being used Docker image creation.
-This defaults to SbtDocker for the 'sbt-docker' plugin but can also be set to NativePackager for the 'sbt-native-packager' plugin.
+This defaults to SbtDocker for the 'sbt-docker' plugin but can also be set to NativePackager for the 'sbt-native-packager' plugin. testTagsToExecute =: // Set of ScalaTest Tags to execute when dockerComposeTest is run.
+Separate multiple tags by a comma.
+It defaults to executing all tests. testCasesJar =: //The path to the Jar file containing the tests to execute.
+This defaults to the Jar file with the tests from the current sbt project. scalaTestJar =: //The path to the ScalaTest Jar file used to run the test cases.
+This defaults to using the ScalaTest Jar in the current sbt project that was added as a library dependency.

 There are several sample projects showing how to configure sbt-docker-compose that can be found in the [**examples**] (examples) folder.